vparrello/FIG-Bioinformatics-Course/2_Hammers/2.2_Hammers-Using-More-Than-One-Role/Multirole-Hammer-Sets-Exercise-1_Creation-Using-Multiple-SOURs.md

 hence, it is better to ask Grimoire to automate fetching the sequences that implement the specified set of roles within the RepGens that you will be building hammers for.
-As usual, you should upload the file `Definitions.html` to Grimoire as in previous exercises, and ask it to learn the definitions in the file.
+As in previous exercises, you should first upload the file `Definitions.html` to Grimoire and ask it to learn the definitions in the file without commenting on them.
 Then, enter the following prompt to generate the automated sequence-fetcher:

 ```